Mine Own Executioner (novel): Plot

 Milne is asked to take on the case of Adam Lucian, a young ex-RAF fighter pilot.
 He has already made two attempts to murder his wife, Molly, and she has persuaded him to accept treatment, but as Lucian hates and fears doctors he consents only on the basis that he will never have to see one.
 Milne is unsure whether he will be able to help a patient with 'schizoid tendencies', but agrees to try.

 Under the influence of sodium pentothal, Lucian talks of being shot down in the jungles of Burma, and of being captured by Japanese soldiers.
 He at last shamefacedly admits to Milne that under interrogation and threat of torture he had divulged sensitive military information to the enemy.
-Lucian arrives to his next appointment elated and feels himself completely cured, having finally got his guilty secret off his chest.
-Milne, however, feels there is something still deeper in Lucian's history that needs to come out.
+Lucian arrives to his next appointment elated and feels himself cured, having finally got his guilty secret off his chest.
+Milne feels there is something still deeper in Lucian's history that needs to come out.
 Although Milne vaguely feels that therapy should continue there and then, he has a headache and he lets Lucian go, agreeing to continue in a few days time.

 Dr Pile is offered a substantial grant to support the clinic on condition that he removes from its staff medically unqualified 'quacks'.
 Milne tenders his resignation.

-While Milne is again attempting to seduce Barbara, Patricia phones to report that the police want to speak to him.
+While Milne tries again to seduce Barbara, Patricia phones to report that the police want to speak to him.
 Lucian has shot his wife four times, and gone on the run.
 After speaking to the dying Molly in hospital, Milne returns home to find Lucian there, talking to Patricia.
 Lucian escapes, and is later spotted on the high ledge of an office building.
-Milne climbs a fireman's ladder in an effort to talk his patient down, but as he reaches the top Lucian shoots himself.
+Milne climbs a fireman's ladder to talk his patient down, but as he reaches the top Lucian shoots himself.

 The coroner at the inquest is an elderly doctor with a fearsome reputation for finding somebody to blame.
 He takes a dim view of unqualified therapists, and interprets Milne's candid admission of uncertainty as tantamount to an acknowledgement that he was out of his depth.
 Only a last-minute intervention by Dr James Garsten, one of Milne's medically-qualified colleagues at the clinic, averts a highly critical coroner's report.

-Milne is angry, both with himself for having letting Lucian go, and with Garsten for using his position as a doctor to pander to the coroner's prejudices, even though he himself benefitted.
+Milne is angry, both with himself for having letting Lucian go, and with Garsten for using his position as a doctor to pander to the coroner's prejudices, even though he himself benefited.
 He tells Patricia that he is fed up with being 'sucked dry' by his patients and patronised by the medical profession.
 He starts to destroy his records, telling her that he wants to give up psycho-therapy and to come back to her.
 At that moment, Charlie Oakes arrives for an appointment.
 Milne recognises that he does after all have a certain talent for dealing with people's problems, and that he can help his bed-wetting patient.
 Patricia remarks "Well?
 What's wrong with that?"